benjaminion/upgrading-ethereum-book/src/book.md

 In addition to aggregation, the BLS scheme also supports [threshold signatures](https://alinush.github.io/2020/03/12/scalable-bls-threshold-signatures.html).
 This is where a secret key is divided between $N$ validators.
 For a predefined value of $M \le N$, if $M$ of the validators sign a message then a single joint public key of all the validators can be used to verify the signature.

 Threshold signatures are not currently used within the core Ethereum&nbsp;2 protocol.
-However they are useful at an infrastructure level.
+However, they are useful at an infrastructure level.
 For example, for security and resilience it might be desirable to split a validator's secret key between multiple locations.
 If an attacker acquires fewer than $M$ shares then the key still remains secure; if up to  $M-N$ keystores are unavailable, the validator can still sign correctly.
 An operational example of this is Attestant's [Dirk](https://www.attestant.io/posts/introducing-dirk/) key manager.

 Threshold signatures also find a place in Distributed Validator Technology, which I will write about in a different chapter.